Medical Innovations & Doctor-Patient Relationship: AI in Healthcare

 Medical Imaging: Seeing Inside Without Truly “Seeing” the Patient in Modern Medicine

 The late 20th century brought a wave of diagnostic imaging technologies, including computed tomography (CT) scans in the 1970s, magnetic resonance imaging (MRI) in the 1980s, and positron emission tomography (PET) scans.
 These non-invasive tools offered unprecedented views of internal structures, revolutionizing fields like oncology and neurology.
 However, early skeptics worried they would dehumanize medicine by turning patients into “data sources” or “subjects” to be scanned rather than individuals to be engaged.
 The process—isolating patients in noisy machines while doctors reviewed images remotely—was seen as prioritizing pixels over people, eroding empathy and direct interaction.
 The rise of AI in medical imaging has further transformed image interpretation, improving workflows for radiologists and pathologists, and enhancing the precision of diagnostic processes.
+However, ai programs in complex fields like cancer diagnosis face significant challenges and limitations, including regulatory hurdles and difficulties in implementation.

 Electronic Health Records: Screens Over Stories in Digital Healthcare